What to expect at Tuesday’s January 6 committee hearing

 The panel’s fourth hearing will take place at 1pm ET on Tuesday, and is set to feature a trio of officials who were on the receiving end of the pressure campaign mounted by Mr Trump and his allies even after he was advised that his chosen course of action was illegal.

+The task of questioning witnesses and presenting evidence at Tuesday’s hearing will largely fall to California Representative Adam Schiff.

+Mr Schiff, a former federal prosecutor who chairs the House permanent select committee on intelligence, was the lead manager during Mr Trump’s first impeachment trial in early 2020 and led the intelligence committee investigation that found Mr Trump to have blackmailed Ukrainian president Volodymyr Zelensky during a July 2019 phone call.

-One witness who is expected to give evidence is Brad Raffensperger, the incumbent secretary of state in Georgia.
+One of the four witnesses Mr Schiff will question is Brad Raffensperger, the incumbent secretary of state of Georgia.

 Mr Raffensperger, a Republican who defeated a Trump-endorsed challenger for the Peach State’s top elections job last month, became a target for Mr Trump after the then-president became the first Republican to lose Georgia’s electoral votes since voters there delivered the state to Bill Clinton in the 1992 election.